owickstrom/wickstrom.tech/src/_posts/2017-10-27-motor-finite-state-machines-haskell.md

 To make it easier to read and write FSM computation types, there is some syntax sugar available.

-*State actions* allow you two describe state changes of named resources with a *single* list, as opposed two writing two rows.
+*State actions* allow you to describe state changes of named resources with a *single* list, as opposed two writing two rows.
 They also take care of matching the CTRex row combinators with the expectations of Motor, which can be tricky to do by hand.